Skip to Content

 • Trainee Seminar

-The TAP Trainee Seminar is a monthly, student-organized activity that allows students the opportunity to meet and connect with other trainees working in labs with a focus on therapies such as immunotherapy, radiation, drug therapies and more.
+The TAP Program hosts a monthly, student-organized activity that allows students the opportunity to meet and connect with other trainees working in labs with a focus on therapies such as immunotherapy, radiation, drug therapies and more.
 For more information regarding the TAP Trainee Seminar, please contact Dawn Wolf-Taylor at [email protected].

 • Distinguished Lecture Series in Experimental Therapeutics